 Princeton, NJ.
 08541-6108 USA

 Admission to the program and the awarding of assistantships are separate decisions.
-However, since most PhD applicants seek financial support and since there are a limited number of graduate assistantships available to the College of Business, admission into the doctoral program is highly competitive.
+However, since most PhD applicants seek financial support and since there are a limited number of graduate assistantships available to the College of Business and Analytics, admission into the doctoral program is highly competitive.
 Simply meeting the minimum GPA and GMAT indices does not guarantee admission into the program.
-The College of Business faculty in each department evaluates each candidate's background, letters of recommendation, and communication skills, among other things, when making an admission decision and a decision on a graduate assistantship.
+The College of Business and Analytics faculty in each department evaluates each candidate's background, letters of recommendation, and communication skills, among other things, when making an admission decision and a decision on a graduate assistantship.

 Applicants must meet all admission requirements set forth by the Graduate School.
 These requirements are outlined at the Graduate School website.